mikelau13/pjx-root/README.md

 #### projects

-This folder will contain other cloned github repos, where each repo represents a dockerized project. (ie. api, Apollo server, etc).
+This folder contains other cloned github repos, where each repo represents a dockerized project. (ie. api, Apollo server, web client, etc).
 The contents of this folder are ignored by git, and should not be committed to version control - you download the repos and launch them, but not supposed to make or commit any changes inside `projects` folder.

 ### recipes